brucemcpherson/bmSimpleCrypto/dependencies.md

 # Google Apps Script Project: bmSimpleCrypto
-This repo (bmSimpleCrypto) was automatically updated on 07/01/2022, 16:29:55 by GasGit
+This repo (bmSimpleCrypto) was automatically updated on 1/13/2022, 11:41:00 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")